Kinshasa, Democratic Republic of the Congo Report of what it's like to live there - 08/11/22

 5. Are there any particular mental health issues that tend to crop up at post, such as Seasonal Affective Disorder (winter blues)?

 Morale here is bad, in our opinion.
 I find the Mission to be under-staffed and over-worked.
 There is a lot of stress, compounded to the fact that life here is quite difficult.
-The Cops are corrupt, people ask you for money all the time, it can get tiring quite fast.
+The cops are corrupt, people ask you for money all the time, it can get tiring quite fast.
 There is a lot of violence here, it is not rare to see people resorting to physical violence to solve a disagreement.
 Embassy kids have witnessed horrible traffic accidents, riots and civil unrest while going/returning to/from school.
 A couple of families have curtailed, spouses have left with the children due to the hardships, and everyone seems to be affected in one way or another.

 View All Answers